Viki-coding/ADHD-Self-Assessment/README.md

 <h2>Design Choices</h2>

-<b>Layout:</b>
+**Layout:**
 The questions and content are laid out logically and clearly to allow ituitve interaction while giveing user feedback.
 It is clear to see which question is being displayed and the users reponse is displayed under that question.

 At the start of our project we created a Flowchart.
 The flowchart shows the flow of the program and indicates the decisions the user needs to make in order to take them to the next step.
 The flowchart indicates the loops used to manage error handlings such as invalid value inputs.

-The use of lines in the program helps to distinguish the beginning of the programe, between the various quesions and also distinguished the results section at the end of the page.
+The use of lines in the program helps to distinguish the beginning of the program, between the various quesions and also distinguished the results section at the end of the page.

 <h2>Flow Chart:</h2>